Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 16:5 "none of you asks Me, 'Where are You going'" It seems that Peter did ask this very question in John 13:16, but immediately his mind was distracted to the agony of Jesus leaving them and then the question of what would happen to them (cf. John 16:6).
 John 14:1-3 addresses Jesus' ascension to heaven (cf. Acts 1:9-11).

 This is a good place to remind ourselves that the Gospels are not verbatim, word-for-word, transcripts of Jesus' conversations.
-They are summaries done years later for theological purposes.
+They are summaries done decades later for theological purposes.
 The Gospel writers, under inspiration, had the option of selecting, arranging, and adapting Jesus' words (see Gordon Fee and Douglas Stuart, How To Read the Bible For All Its Worth, pp. 127-148).
 I do not believe they had the right to put words in Jesus' mouth.
 This theological structuring of Jesus' words, teachings, and actions for the evangelization of certain target audiences, probably explains many of the differences among the Gospel accounts!

 SPECIAL TOPIC: ASCENSION

 16:6 "sorrow has filled your heart" This is a PERFECT ACTIVE INDICATIVE.
-The Upper Room experience was one of sorrow (cf. John 14:1; 16:6,22).
+The Upper Room experience was one of sorrow and confusion (cf. John 14:1; 16:6,22).

 The term "heart" is used in the Hebrew sense of the entire person-mind, feelings, and will.